microsauce/gravy/README.md

 Gravy 0.1
 ===

-Gravy is simple, expressjs inspired framework for developing MVC web applications on the Java Enterprise (the meat-and-potatoes).
+Gravy is a simple, expressjs inspired framework for developing MVC web applications on the Java Enterprise (the meat-and-potatoes).
 API's are available for Groovy, JavaScript, CoffeeScript, and/or Ruby.